Quick! This Peloton alternative is $500 off in an early Black Friday deal

 The NordicTrack S22i is one of the brand’s premium indoor cycling bikes.
 It features a 22-inch rotating HD screen, letting you to take HIIT and strength training classes without having to work around the bike.
 That's something you can’t do on the similarly priced Peloton Bike.
 The S22i also comes with a pair of three-pound dumbbells for the strength classes.

 The bike arrives with one month free of iFit, NordicTrack’s studio of on-demand and live classes.
 After the free trial, the iFit membership costs $39 per month for a Family Membership, which gives you up to five different profiles and is the same cost as a Peloton membership.
 If you don't need multiple profiles, NordicTrack also offers an individual plan that costs $15/month—the same as its mobile app subscription.
 (Can’t decide between the two bikes?
-Peloton vs NordicTrack: how to decide which is the right bike for you).
+Check out Peloton vs NordicTrack: how to choose the right bike for you).

 When it comes to the bike itself, the NordicTrack has 24 different digital resistance levels, a top incline of 20% and a maximum decline of 10%.
 The S22i's magnetic resistance system is digitally controlled with buttons on the handlebars, which means that instructors can adjust your resistance remotely while you take their class.
 NordicTrack also updated the bike to make the resistance even quieter, so you can easily do an early morning spin class while the kids are still asleep.
 NordicTrack's iFit has a neat "global" training feature that lets you follow instructors around the world and check out the scenery, too.